USS Harry S. Truman: 2002–2003

 before returning to Norfolk on 23 May.

 In August 2003, Harry S. Truman began her second PIA at Norfolk Naval Shipyard (NNSY).

 2004–2005

 On 13 February 2004, Harry S. Truman left under budget and four days early from Norfolk Naval Shipyard.

-On 2 June 2004, Harry S. Truman "surged" for Exercise Summer Pulse, deploying to the Mediterranean Sea.
+On 2 June 2004, the ship "surged" for Exercise Summer Pulse, deploying to the Mediterranean Sea.
 The ship called at Naples, Italy, and participated in Operation Majestic Eagle in the eastern Atlantic Ocean before returning to NNSY on 25 July.